momo-trip/PILOT/README.md

 =============== End of prepare ===============
 ```

-Identify the correct main function for your target command and add it to [PILOT/database.json](https://github.com/momo-trip/PILOT/blob/main/database.json).
+If you want to try a program outside the benchmark set, identify the correct main function for your target command and the path to the target command's executable binary, and add them to [PILOT/database.json](https://github.com/momo-trip/PILOT/blob/main/database.json).
 For example:
 ```json
 "xmlwf_old": {
     "main_path": "program/expat-2.4.1/xmlwf/xmltchar.h",